-The trailers are located in Curry County, Coos Bay, Newport and Warrenton.
+The trailers are located in Gold Beach, Coos Bay, Newport and Warrenton.
 In-school and out-of-school preK-14 educators on the Oregon Coast may borrow materials at no cost.
 Choose the trailer nearest you and click on the link to access the checkout system.
 Create a user account, and once you are approved you may explore the inventory and request materials.
+Please allow two days for your registration to be processed.
 For more information, contact OregonCoastSTEM@oregonstate.edu

 Check out materials for up to 2 weeks.
-This trailer is currently located in Brookings.
+Pick up and return materials in Gold Beach.

 Do you know of a kit that should be on this list?
-Contribute to the list
+Let us know

 Finch Robot Loan Program - Introduce your students to computer science!
 Birdbrain Technologies lends programmable Finch robots to schools and libraries across the U.S..
 Apply in the Spring to borrow robots the following school year.
 More information